pfsense/docs/source/dhcp/static-mappings-inside-dhcp-pools.rst

 DHCP range/pool, it can result in unexpected behavior.

 ISC dhcpd only checks via ping to ensure that an IP is not actively in use when making assignments.
-Making a static mapping does not “reserve” that IP out of the pool.
+Making a static mapping does not "reserve" that IP out of the pool.
 The static mapping in this case merely represents a preference for an IP and others are not prevented from taking the IP if it is not in use.